Nokia 150

-It has a 0.3MP fixed focus rear camera with video recording capability.
+It has a 0.3 MP fixed focus rear camera with video recording capability.

 It has audio/video playback support.

 It has 2 games: Snake Xenzia and Nitro Racing.
 However, some Nokia 150 units sold in certain regions do not have the Nitro Racing game.

 It comes with black and white colors.

 Specifications

-Nokia 150 runs on an updated Series 30+ UI.
-The Nokia 150 and 150 Dual both are expected to provide the user with very long use times.
+The Nokia 150 runs on an updated Series 30+ UI.
+The Nokia 150 and 150 Dual SIM both are expected to provide the user with very long use times.